 He’d assess you by asking other questions and then he would check your pulses and tongue, and possibly do other physical forms of examination, such as checking tension in your abdomen or back, to confirm the diagnosis.
 (Otherwise acupuncture and anxiety would be too easy, everyone would be doing it and nobody would ever be anxious.)

 Only then, after explaining the diagnosis and getting your permission would he begin treatment.

 Here are links to many of the syndromes mentioned in the flowchart (many of them help to explain more about acupuncture and anxiety):

-One last point ...
-If you're anxious, you might not have any of these syndromes fully developed.
-They might be there, in the background and in time would become serious only if untreated.
+One last point … If you’re anxious, you might not have any of these syndromes fully developed.
+They might be there, but in the background and in time would become serious only if untreated.

-And of course, if the source of your anxiety disappeared and you had time to recover, say during a long holiday with friends, or a period of quiet contemplation and meditation, say during a 'Retreat', or a week or two of spa treatment, the syndrome might never appear.
+And of course, if the source of your anxiety disappeared and you had time to recover, say during a long holiday with friends, or a period of quiet reflection, contemplation or even meditation during a ‘Retreat’, or a week or two of spa treatment, the syndrome might never appear.